Mega Sena Prizes

 Mega Sena Prize Tiers and Odds of Winning

-Approximately 46 percent of the funds raised for a Mega Sena draw are allocated to the prize fund, with the other 54 percent transferred to social initiatives in Brazil.
+Approximately 46 percent of the funds raised for a Mega Sena draw are allocated to the prize fund.
 Here are the odds of winning on Mega Sena, as well as the amount of the prize fund which is allocated to each tier:

 |Match||Percentage of Prize Fund||Odds of Winning|